Taleveras: Operations

 Taleveras is a fully integrated company offering energy, power generation and construction services.
 Its activities in the energy industry are primarily centred on the physical sourcing and marketing of oil.
 It also provides engineering and power services.
 "Taleveras is a diversified energy and infrastructure conglomerate concentrating on oil & gas trading and supply, with further activities in power and construction."

 According to Forbes, Taleveras "trades over 100 million barrels of crude oil as well as several million tons of gasoline, LPG and jet fuel.
-In April 2012, Taleveras acquired production sharing contracts (PSCs) for three offshore oil blocks in Ivory Coast.
+In April 2012, Taleveras acquired production-sharing contracts (PSCs) for three offshore oil blocks in Ivory Coast.
 In June 2013, Taleveras sold a 65% stake in one of its Ivorian offshore upstream projects to Lukoil of Russia for an undisclosed price.
-Taleveras has sold it's remaining stake in the Ivorian oil blocks.
+Taleveras has sold its remaining stake in the Ivorian oil blocks.
 Taleveras also owns a stake in a power distribution firm in Nigeria."

 Venture-Africa, a bi-monthly Pan-African business magazine that champions African capitalism, describes Taleveras thus: "trading close to a billion barrels of crude oil and millions of tons of condensates, gasoline, jet fuel, condensates and LPG every year.
 Taleveras also owns substantial stakes in two oil blocks in Nigeria as well as lucrative production sharing contracts in three offshore oil blocks in Ivory Coast.
 The group's power subsidiary constructs electrical substations in Nigeria and recently acquired a majority stake in the Port Harcourt Electricity Distribution Company.
 Taleveras has an annual turnover of several billions of dollars.
 Igho Sanomi is the controlling shareholder of the group."